ramsey/php-rfcs/resources/imported-rfcs/is_literal.txt

 And Larry Garfield notes that in Drupal's ORM "the table name itself is user-defined" (not in the PHP script).

-While some systems will be able to use literals entirely, those that cannot will be able to use a Query Builder - one that validates the majority of its input are literals, and the exceptions can be accepted via appropriate validation (i.e. does this string match a known table name).
+While most systems will be able to use literals entirely, those that cannot will be able to use a Query Builder - one that validates the majority of its input are literals, and the exceptions can be accepted via appropriate validation and escaping (i.e. does this string match the format, or is a known, table name).

+Have a look at [[https://gist.github.com/craigfrancis/5b057414de4119bcc80163ac669a7360|this example gist]] to see all the different ways this can be done.

 ==== Existing String Functions ====

-Trying to determine if the //is_literal// flag should be passed through functions like //str_repeat()//, or //substr()// etc is difficult.
+Trying to determine if the //is_literal// flag should be passed through functions like //substr()// etc is difficult.
 Having a security feature be difficult to reason about, gives a much higher chance of mistakes.

-For any use-case where dynamic strings are required, it would be better to build those strings with an appropriate query builder, or by using //literal_concat()/////literal_implode()//.

 ===== Backward Incompatible Changes =====